Marijoke/MSP2-MariMems/README.md

 - Points stystem  - so players can see how many points they have earned over the course of the game.
 - Timer - To show players how long it took them to solve the puzzle.
 - Scoreboard - They are then able to challenge themselves by trying to beat their last time.
+- Compatibility for Safari - Found a lont of bugs using the site on apple devices.
 ## Technologies Used
 - HTML5
 - CSS3